furechan/mintalib/README.md

 This package offers a list of technical analysis indicators and timeseries calculations all implemented in cython for improved performance.
-The library is built around `numpy` arrays, and aims to be compatible with `pandas` and `polars` where applicable.
+The library is built around `numpy` arrays, and aims to be compatible with `pandas` and also `polars` where applicable.

 > **Warning**